 LASALLE College of the Arts & Nanyang Academy of Fine Arts

 LASALLE College of the Arts and the Nanyang Academy of Fine Arts (NAFA) are private institutions providing post-secondary education in the arts.
 Both LASALLE and NAFA offer publicly-funded diploma programmes.
 The institutions also receive government funding for select degree programmes offered in partnership with reputable overseas universities.

 Other Government-Affiliated Educational Institutions

-A range of industry-specific diploma and degree programmes are offered by educational institutions affiliated with other government agencies.
-These institutions include the BCA Academy, the education and research arm of the Building and Construction Authority (BCA), which offers full-time diploma programmes, as well as other courses, seminars and workshops, in construction, design and engineering.
+BCA Academy – the education and research arm of the Building and Construction Authority (BCA) – which offers full-time diploma programmes, as well as other courses, seminars and workshops, in construction, design and engineering.

 These educational institutions and their programmes are not funded or regulated by MOE as they do not come under MOE’s purview.
 More information on these institutions and programmes is available at their respective websites.